18 September 2023

 DID YOU KNOW?

-Making the decision to do a placement is one thing.
+Making the decision to do a pharmaceutical internship or placement is one thing.
 But you also need to think about which employer you want to work for.

 Do you want a big name like GSK on your CV?
 Or would you rather work for an SME in the orphan medicinal products sector?
 Are you keen to live at home during your placement, or happy to relocate for the job?